knetikcloud/knetikcloud-java-client/docs/GamificationAchievementsApi.md

 <a name="getUserAchievementsProgress"></a>
 # **getUserAchievementsProgress**
-> PageResourceUserAchievementGroupResource getUserAchievementsProgress(userId, filterAchievementDerived, filterAchievementTagset, filterAchievementName, size, page)
+> PageResourceUserAchievementGroupResource getUserAchievementsProgress(userId, filterAchievementDerived, filterAchievementTagset, filterGroupName, size, page)

 Retrieve progress on achievements for a given user